Introductory exercise on Using the ASReview Simulation Mode

 Research Question 3

-To answer research question 3, rerun the model with the logistic model classifier instead of the default Naive Bayes (nb) setting:
+To answer research question 3, rerun the model with the ELAS u3 model instead of the default setting:

 You can compare the performance of the models by looking at the (for example) ERF and the ATD.
 A higher number of Extra Relevant Records found compared to random screening, indicates a a more efficient model.
 Conversely, a lower Average Time to Discovery means that the model was quicker to find all relevant records in the dataset.